The Best Ways to Pay Online (Safely)

 It’s obviously important to keep your device secure and up to date, but your method of payment can also help you avoid problems.

 Payment Method Choices

-Tips: Avoid using debit cards for everyday purchases unless you’re extremely vigilant and have set up alerts on your checking account (and you have plenty of extra cash available as a cushion.
+Tips: Avoid using debit cards for everyday purchases unless you’re extremely vigilant or you set up alerts on your checking account.
+It’s also wise to keep plenty of extra cash available as a cushion.
 If you simply can’t use a credit card or a payment service, a prepaid card can help insulate your checking account from any problems.
 With prepaid cards, you “load” funds onto the card, and there’s no immediate withdrawal from your checking account.